 - The instantaneous digital read-out can be used to calculate magnetic susceptibility using a simple equation.
 This gives significant time savings in both set-up and measurement.

-- Analogue output.
-Using a flow cell, allows a chemical reaction resulting in a change of susceptibility to be monitored dynamically.
+- Analog output.
+Using a flow cell allows a chemical reaction resulting in a change of susceptibility to be monitored dynamically.

 - This allows new applications to be investigated, for example, redox reactions.